 A sample table is printed in the portlet’s view, representing the info inputted into the database.

-The sample configures the data source using Spring Beans and demonstrates two ways to access data from an external database defined by a JDBC connection:
+This sample demonstrates two ways to access data from an external database defined by a JDBC connection:

 - extract data directly from the raw data source by explicitly specifying a SQL query.